 Media studies naturally leads to careers in journalism, marketing, advertising or public relations.
 But an awareness of how the world of media works can also support other careers, such as social work, law, medicine and education.
 By knowing how the media operates, you'll be able to decode messages more skilfully, and engage with other topics.

-GCSE English Language Grade 4 or above.
+GCSE Grade 5 or above in English Language.

 AQA Miss V McGhee, Mr C Walker

 MUSIC - A LEVEL